fallenblood7080/Unity-Extension-Method/README.md

 newText = oldText.ToTitleCase()
 ```

+**So How will I create it?**
+Well in the first place, you do not have to that's why this repo exists, all you need put this repo inside your unity project and just call the method like this `something.DoSomethingMoreAwesome()`

 **Here are the few Examples of Extension Method that are provided by this repo**
 ```cs
 audioSource.PlayFadeIn(fadeDuration:2,EaseType.EaseIn); //Plays the audio with 2 sec fade in with ease in effect.